u-boot/u-boot/tools/binman/binman.rst

 be added later by invoking binman again, providing all the required inputs from the first time, plus any that were missing or placeholders.

-So in practice binman is often used twice:
+Then, in practice binman is often used twice:

-- once within the U-Boot build system, for development and testing
+- Once within the U-Boot build system, for development and testing
-- again outside U-Boot to assembly and final production images
+- Again, outside U-Boot to assembly and final production images

-While the same input binaries are used in each case, you will of course you will need to create your own binman command line, similar to that in `cmd_binman` in the Makefile.
+While the same input binaries are used in each case, you will of course you will need to create your own binman command line, like that in `cmd_binman` in the Makefile.
 You may find the -I and --toolpath options useful.
-The device tree file is provided to binman in binary form, so there is no need to have access to the original `.dts` sources.
+The devicetree file is provided to binman in binary form, so there is no need to have access to the original `.dts` sources.

 Assembling the image description
 --------------------------------

-Since binman uses the device tree for its image description, you can use the same files that describe your board's hardware to describe how the image is assembled.
-Typically the images description is in a common file used by all boards with a particular SoC (e.g. `imx8mp-u-boot.dtsi`).
+Since binman uses the devicetree for its image description, you can use the same files that describe your board's hardware to describe how the image is assembled.
+Typically, the images description is in a common file used by all boards with a particular SoC (e.g. `imx8mp-u-boot.dtsi`).

-Where a particular boards needs to make changes, it can override properties in the SoC file, just as it would for any other device tree property.
-It can also add a image that is specific to the board.
+Where a particular board needs to make changes, it can override properties in the SoC file, just as it would for any other devicetree property.
+It can also add an image that is specific to the board.

 Another way to control the image description to make use of CONFIG options in the description.
 For example, if the start offset of a particular entry varies